Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 After the transformation of the data above I got the DataFrame containing the train and test dataset.
 I split them again so I have Training DataFrame with 32561 rows and test dataset with 16281 rows.

-For the training the model I split the training dataset into training and validation dataset by allocating 20% of the data to the validation dataset.

-The [sklearn.model_selection.train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) module was used for doing this split.
-Since its a binary classification problem I will use the following models the prediction.
+Since its a binary classification problem I will use the following models for the prediction.

  1 - Logistic regresion <br>
  2 - Decision Trees / Random Forest <br>